Savarkar's Hindutva: A case of mistaken identity

 Utilitarianism is the theory that holds proper course of actions as the one that maximises utility or productivity and maximises happiness.
 Savarkar believed that a person’s salvation lied in doing good and working for the betterment of the country or Hindu Rashtra as he coined it.
 Hindutva believes that by working for the betterment of its people and for the greater glory of the country one can find true happiness and this love for the country acts as a motivation to increase one’s productivity.

-dating a portuguese woman Rationalism and Positivism:
+click resources Rationalism and Positivism:

 Both rationalism and positivism believes that information derived from sensory experiences, with logical and practical treatments is the source of all authoritative knowledge.
 Savarkar emphasised on humans to be rational and to question everything and not blindly follow or accept something.
 Savarkar’s actions and thoughts too were dictated by a scientific temperament and his thoughts, teachings and some actions were shocking and against some of the existing beliefs.